LeoHsiao1/pyexiv2/README.md

 ## Features

-- Supported platforms: Linux 64bit, Windows 64bit
+- Supports running on Linux 64bit, with GLIBC_2.27(required by libexiv2.so).
-- Works with Python3 (64bit)
+- Supports running on Windows 64bit, with Python3(64bit).
-- Support for image paths and data that contain unicode characters.
+- Supports Unicode characters that can be used in image paths and data.
-- Not thread-safe, because some global variables have been used in API.
+- Not thread-safe, because some global variables have been used in api.cpp.

 ## Usage